EPPIcenter/sample_db/README.md

 ## Search By Specimen
 A CSV file [(template here)](https://github.com/Greenhouse-Lab/sample_db/blob/master/templates/specimen_search_template.csv) containing unique specimen identifying information may be used to find the physical location of samples.
 SampleDB will export a csv file indicating the Plate UID and Well Location of each sample, and indicate if a sample could not be found.

+# Delete
+In the case that tubes or specimens must be deleted from the database, navigate to the **Delete** tab, and upload the indicated files ([Delete by Specimen Template](https://github.com/Greenhouse-Lab/sample_db/blob/master/templates/delete_specimen_template.csv) or [Delete by Barcode Template](https://github.com/Greenhouse-Lab/sample_db/blob/master/templates/delete_barcode_template.csv))